sagemath/trac_to_gh/Issue 4717.md

 # Issue 4717: [with patch, needs review] matrix_plot should also accept numpy arrays

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4717

 Original creator: whuss